VHugoBarnes/algorithms-and-ds/README.md

 This repo is meant to host algorithms I solve in leetcode.

 ## How to run
-1. Have `pnpm` installed.
+1. Have `bun` installed.
-2. pnpm start to run the tests on the algorithms.
+2. `bun test` to run the tests on the algorithms.

 ## Patterns used